 The sponsor should be the liaison between the chapter and the college or university music/band faculty.
 The sponsor acts as an advisor to the Chapter President and members of the chapter concerning operations and activities of the chapter.
 They should be familiar with all of the local institution regulations and policies as well as those of the national organization.
-On some campuses the sponsor can be legally liable for any actions incurred by the organization.
+On some campuses both the Director of Bands and the Sponsor can be legally liable for any actions incurred by the organization.